Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Most spackle I've tested in the past either shrinks too much, the dry time is too long, or both.
+Most spackle I've tested in the past either shrinks too much or the dry time is too long, sometimes both.
 I use drywall joint compound for patching larger holes in drywall, but for smaller holes, Crawford's is one of the only spackling products I've used that doesn't suck.
 This spackle is my go-to for patching small holes in drywall and trim.

 Low Shrinkage and Dries Fast